Storing data Docker volumes

 Volumes can be mounted with several other options, e.g. readonly:

---mount source=omero-session-vol,destination=/home/omero/omero,readonly
+--mount source=omero-session-vol,destination=/home/omero/omero-folder,readonly

 See the documentation on volumes for more information.